Make and receive RTT calls in FaceTime on Mac

 On your Mac, when a notification appears in the top-right corner of the screen, do one of the following:

 Accept an incoming call: Click Accept, then click RTT.
-(RTT is available even if you haven’t enabled it.)
+(RTT is available even if you haven’t set it up.)

 Decline a call: Click Decline.